About Agra Travel Guide

 Agra city livens up during the festive time of the Taj Mahotsav which is organised during February.
 Its a 10 day extravaganza which is held in the Shilpgram which is close to Taj Murals.It brings out the arts, crafts and culture of India.
 It has classical dance and song performances by well known artists in India.
 Apart from this ghazal programmes are also organised and not to miss out on Camel and Elephant rides and Games which are a pass time for Children and elders also.
 Agra is best known for its Id Melas and the colourful Tazias taken out on Muharram.

-Summers are very hot and winters chilling cold.
+hot and winters chilling cold.
 The temperature difference between the summers and winters is very high.
 The monsoon although provides some respite from the heat but the rains leaves the city very dirty.
 It is better to plan your Agra trip between the months of March and October.

 Places to see